Ecuador's Interest Rates Drop

-Mahuad's rivals in Congress and labor leaders have criticized his decision to set the conversion of sucres to 25,000 to one dollar, saying the exchange rate would impoverish thousands of people with savings in sucres.
+Mahuad's rivals in Congress and labor leaders have criticized his decision to set the conversion of sucres to the dollar at 25,000 to one dollar, saying the exchange rate would impoverish thousands of people with savings in sucres.

 Leftist-led organizations that demonstrated last week in Ecuador's main cities to demand Mahuad's resignation resumed protests Wednesday.